 A disadvantage of crash research is that it cannot provide information on the prevalence of distracting activities.
 In this respect, naturalistic driving research has an advantage.
-ND-research can provide us with information about what behaviour and events preceded the crash (or near-crash).
+ND- research can provide us with information about what behaviour and events preceded the crash (or near-crash).
 This type of research enables the researcher to analyse data concerning crashes or near crashes in comparison with data concerning 'normal' periods of (uneventful) driving (the 'baseline').
 This enables the researcher to determine odds-ratios for specific distracting activities.
 In this context, the odds-ratio is a measure for the change in crash risk associated with a particular distracting activity.
+An odds-ratio greater than 1 represents an increased crash risk, while that less than 1 represents reduced crash risk.

-3.2 Distraction and crash causation
+5.2 Distraction and crash causation

-Table 6 presents an overview of study findings concerning the percentage of crashes where distraction has played some role.
+Table 7 presents an overview of study findings concerning the percentage of crashes where distraction has played some role.
 Taking several study results into consideration, it is estimated that distraction plays a role in the causation of 5% to 25% of car-crashes (Hurts et al., 2011).
 Higher estimates are given for truck drivers: a naturalistic driving study Olsen et al. (2009) presents an estimate as high as 70%.

-Table 6.
+Table 7.
 Overview of studies that provide estimates of percentage of crashes where distraction is involved.

-Type of study Percentage crashes where distraction plays a role Crash studies 10-12%-a Naturalistic driving studies 23 % (personal cars)b 71 % (trucks)c 80 % (including inattention)d In-depth crash investigation 24-31% (Netherlands)e 32% (Europe) ^f a Gordon (2008); b Klauer et al. (2006); c Olsen et al. (2009); d Neale et al. (2005) e Davidse et al. (2011); ^f Talbot et al. (in press) (including both distraction and inattention)
+Type of study Percentage crashes where distraction plays a role Crash studies 10-12% [a] 23% (personal cars) [b] Naturalistic driving studies 71% (trucks) [c] - 80% (including inattention) [d] La de alla e e electro e el contro e 24-31% (Netherlands) [e] In-depth crash investigation 32% (Europe) [f]